Needham Reiterates Annexon (ANNX) Buy Recommendation

 - Non-Employee Director Compensation Program.

+- Employment Agreement by and between the Registrant and Jamie Dananberg, M.D.

-- Annexon Reports First Quarter 2023 Financial Results and Highlights Recent Pipeline Progress Initial Clinical Data Expected from the Phase 2 ARCHER Trial of ANX007 in Geographic Atrophy in Mid-2023 Initial Clinical Data Anticipated from the Phase 1b
+- Annexon Highlights Recent Pipeline and Business Progress and Reports Second Quarter 2023 Financial Results ARCHER Trial Results Presented at ASRS Further Demonstrate Preservation of Visual Function in Patients with Geographic Atrophy; Company to Enga

-- Employment Agreement by and between the Registrant and Dean Richard Artis, Ph.D.
+- Annexon Biosciences Strengthens Leadership Team with Appointment of Jamie Dananberg, M.D., as Chief Medical Officer

 This story originally appeared on Fintel.